All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 However, the tools available for those who want to beat alcoholism are abundant.

-With a myriad of support services including alcohol detox and residential rehabilitation, the way out of a life shackled to this disease is right in front of you.
+With a myriad of person-centered care and support services including alcohol detox and residential rehabilitation, the way out of a life shackled to this disease is right in front of you.

-The disease model of addiction states that addiction is a disease of the brain and should not be considered as a mental or moral failure of the individual affected.
+The disease model of addiction states that addiction and physical dependence is a disease of the brain and should not be considered as a mental or moral failure of the individual affected.

 When affected by addiction, individuals often lose the ability to stop substance use by themselves and require external sources of help.